ccoulombe/cq-intro-python/solutions/07-functions.md

 * Put docstrings in functions to provide help for that function.
 * Specify default values for parameters when defining a function using `name=value` in the parameter list.
 * Parameters can be passed by matching based on name, by position, or by omitting them (in which case the default value is used).
-* Put code whose parameters change frequently in a function, then call it with different parameter values to customize its behavior.
+* Put code whose parameters change frequently in a function, then call it with different parameter values to customize its behaviour.